 - Allergy injections (allergy shots) – For patients age six and over, a series of injections are typically given for a three- to five-year period.
 Most patients visit the office weekly for the first year; and that is ultimately reduced to every two weeks, then every three weeks, to finally once per month.
 That convention is to promote consistency throughout treatment.
 Consistency is critical.
 Injections are typically withheld from patients who are ill.
 In very rare cases, anaphylaxis or an exaggerated allergic reaction that can include difficulty breathing and a severe drop in blood pressure can occur with allergy injections.
 Because it can occur at any time during treatment, even in patients receiving maintenance doses, we ask patients to wait 30 minutes after receiving injections before leaving the office.
 An allergist is available in the office while treatment is given.
 Most insurance companies cover injections and the medication vial, though co-pays may apply.
 You should verify your insurance coverage prior to beginning treatment.

 - Sublingual immunotherapy (allergy drops) – Allergy drops work much like allergy shots, slowly desensitizing you to what causes your allergic reaction, but they’re delivered under your tongue in a liquid form that you can safely take at home.
 As with allergy shots, most patients taking allergy drops find their treatments take three to five years to complete.
 While some patients feel relief in just a few weeks, it’s important to continue taking your drops until otherwise instructed to ensure long-term benefit.
 Drops are custom-formulated based on the results of your allergy tests.
 Your drops will be ready within two weeks and our staff will instruct you on how to administer and store the drops.
 Most patients will only need a few office visits each year to assess progress.
 Sublingual drops can safely and effectively treat a broad range of allergies including foods and mold.
 Because of their safety profile, allergy drops can be an option for all patients including young children.
 For your convenience, allergy drop refills can be mailed to you.
 Most insurance companies will pay for the testing and office visits, but not for the drops.
-Your custom-formulated drops will cost about $20 per week, and payment is required when we order them.
 Most patients agree this temporary investment is well worth the improvement in their health, reduction in allergy related expenses (co-pays for other medications, missed work and school time, and other related expenses) and overall quality of life.
 Treatment is an expense that can be reimbursed through Flex Spending plans.
 We accept credit cards for your convenience.